 The extraction of fat (liposuction) from different regions of the body like the knees, thighs, hips, buttocks, abdomen or/and upper arms is a technique to remove the unwanted fat tissues.

 What must be kept in mind is that liposuction is not a real weight loss method but rather a method of body reshaping.
 However it is recommended the patient to be clinically healthy, prepared as for any other surgery to be aware of all the risks involved in this surgery, and especially to have a realistic projection of the results.

 The decision to undergo liposuction is definitively the patient choice.
 However, medical experts warn that there are still potential risks.
 Despite technological progress that ensures the success and safety of this procedure, there is always a risk, but these risks are minimal when all postoperative indications are respected and preoperative consultation is strictly.

-Preoperatively, the patient has the duty to reach desired weight through sport and diet, and only then have to resort to liposuction to remove the last traces of fat.
+Preoperative, the patient has the duty to reach desired weight through sport and diet, and only then have to resort to liposuction to remove the last traces of fat.

 Also, with at least 2 weeks before surgery, the patient should stop taking aspirin, and it is recommended a few sessions of Endermologie (possible cellulite removal with a special device), then it is necessary to be made a series of tests: urea, blood count, creatinine, glucose, EKG, liver tests.
 If the patient is suffering from some diseases it is necessary to warn the surgeon for further analysis.

-Preoperatively, the patient should be thoroughly examined by a doctor to see if the patient has a hernia, if the abdominal wall do not show some irregularities, or have scars from another surgery if the intestines are very close to the adipose tissue, or he has varicose veins in the legs.
+Preoperative, the patient should be thoroughly examined by a doctor to see if the patient has a hernia, if the abdominal wall do not show some irregularities, or have scars from another surgery if the intestines are very close to the adipose tissue, or he has varicose veins in the legs.